V-Vincen/hexo-theme-livemylife/source/_posts/cn/Hexo-Theme-LiveMyLife.md

 # article top
 top: true
 ```
-Hexo-theme-livemylife has added the article top function, just add `top: number` configuration to your markdown notes, articles are sorted by this number.
+Hexo-theme-livemylife has added the article top function, just add `sticky: number` configuration to your markdown notes, articles are sorted by this number.

-Example:
+*Example:*

 ![top](top.png)